-These experiences that pop into your awareness may present themselves as either flashbacks or nightmares, and are thought to occur because the mind was simply too overwhelmed during the event to process what was going on.
+For some people, when something traumatic has happened to them, the memory of their experience comes crashing back into their mind, forcing them to relive the event with the same intensity of feeling - like it's taking place in the present moment.
+These experiences may present as flashbacks or nightmares and are thought to occur because the mind was simply too overwhelmed during the event to process what was going on.

-While it isn't possible to erase these memories, the process of Eye Movement Desensitisation Reprocessing (EMDR) can alter the way these traumatic memories are stored within the brain - making them easier to manage and causing you less distress.
+While it isn't possible to erase these memories, the process of EMDR can alter the way these traumatic memories are stored within the brain - making them easier to manage.

 What is EMDR?

-During a stroll in the park, Shapiro made a chance observation that certain eye movements appeared to reduce the negative emotion associated with her own traumatic memories.
-When she experimented, she found that others also exhibited a similar response to eye movements, and so she set about conducting controlled studies before developing a multiphase approach to trauma reduction.
+EMDR is a form of psychotherapy developed in the 1980s by American psychologist Francine Shapiro.
+While walking in a park, Shapiro made a chance observation that certain eye movements appeared to reduce the negative emotion associated with her own traumatic memories.
+When she experimented, she found that others also exhibited a similar response to eye movements.
+After further study and experimentation, EMDR was developed.

-- A reduction in re-experiencing trauma memories.
+Reduce re-experiencing trauma memories.

-- Feeling more able to cope with and manage trauma memories without needing to avoid potential triggers.
+Help you feel more able to cope with and manage trauma memories without needing to avoid potential triggers.

-- Feeling more able to engage in and enjoy pleasurable activities and relationships.
+Help you feel more able to engage in and enjoy pleasurable activities and relationships.

-- Reduced feelings of isolation, hopelessness and depression.
+Reduce feelings of isolation, hopelessness, and depression.

-- A boost in self-confidence and self-esteem.
+Boost self-confidence and self-esteem.

 How does EMDR work?

 Before EMDR treatment begins, your therapist will talk you through the theory, answering any questions you may have.
-At this point your therapist will spend some time going through relaxation exercises (these may include guided meditations or breathing techniques) to utilise during the treatment and during times of stress outside of your sessions.
+At this point, your therapist will spend some time going through relaxation exercises (these may include guided meditations or breathing techniques) to utilise during the treatment and during times of stress outside of your sessions.
 Therapists refer to this second phase as preparation.

-At this point you will be led through phases three to six.
+At this point, you will be led through phases three to six.
 You will now target specific distressing memories with eye movements or other forms of left-right stimulation such as taps or sounds.
 To start with you will be asked to select an image to represent the event and then to think about positive and negative thoughts, the amount of distress you feel and where you feel it in your body.

-The seventh phase is known as closure and it offers you time to feel calm again using the relaxation exercises you learnt at the beginning of the session.
+The seventh phase is known as closure and it offers you time to feel calm again using the relaxation exercises you learned at the beginning of the session.
 Finally, the eighth phase is called re-evaluation - and this is effectively the first step in your next session.
 This phase will see you and your therapist working together to consider how you are coping and whether or not you need to address the same memory as last time or if you are able to move on to something different.

-To help you through this process, allow yourself time and space to relax after an EMDR session and utilise the relaxation techniques you have learnt.
+To help you through this process, allow yourself time and space to relax after an EMDR session and utilise the relaxation techniques you have learned.
 Be sure to discuss your feelings with your therapist in your next session.
-While everyone is different, over time these feelings will generally become less intense and many people say they feel a strong sense of relief after their sessions.
+While everyone is different, over time these feelings will generally become less intense, and many people say they feel a strong sense of relief after their sessions.

 As it stands there are no official laws in position that stipulate the level of training and experience required to practice EMDR therapy.
 However, industry benchmarks and professional bodies recommend that practitioners should be trained mental health professionals who have undertaken further training in EMDR.